kochoa76/uniquely-fem-rails-project/README.md

 Ruby version Ruby 2.3.3p222

 Deployment instructions You can install this app by running in your terminal git clone https://github.com/kochoa76/uniquely-fem-rails-project.
-After cloning, change directory to uniquelyfem and run the following: 'bundle install,' run 'rails server' and then navigate to the server -https://localhost:3000.
+After cloning, change directory to uniquelyfem and run the following: 'bundle install', 'rails db:migrate', and then run 'rails server' and then navigate to the server -https://localhost:3000.

 Contributing Bug reports and pull requests are welcome on GitHub at https://github.com/kochoa76/uniquely-fem-rails-project.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.